mui/material-ui/docs/data/material/experimental-api/theme-css-variables/usage.md

 ```

 :::info
-The `CssVarsProvider` is basically a `ThemeProvider` with extra features like CSS variables generation, session synchronization, unlimited color schemes, etc.
+The `CssVarsProvider` is built on top of the [`ThemeProvider`](/material-ui/customization/theming/#themeprovider) with extra features like CSS variables generation, session synchronization, unlimited color schemes, etc.
 :::

 ## Toggle between light and dark mode